aebaack/csci3308_project/README.md

 * `routes`
   * Holds the server routes `users`, `score`, and `hangman`.
 How to use them can be found below.
 * `seeds`
-  * Stores the files that knex uses to populate the database tables.
+  * Stores the files that Knex uses to populate the database tables.
 There is a file for each table holding the rows to add.
 * `test`
   * Stores test files that are run by Mocha when testing the server